akifisitan/Vaerktojer.Prompt/README.md

 ## Examples

-The project in the folder `Sharprompt.Example` contains all the samples.
+The project in the folder `Vaerktojer.Prompt.Example` contains all the samples.
 Please check it.

 ```
-dotnet run --project Sharprompt.Example
+dotnet run --project Vaerktojer.Prompt.Example
 ```

 ## Prompt types